Your Guide To Checkerboard Floor Design And Installation

 Yes, eco-friendly options for checkerboard flooring are readily available, particularly through Edward Martin's offerings.
 Our tiles are crafted with sustainability in mind, featuring 95% locally sourced materials and 45% recycled content.
 This commitment ensures that our products not only support local industries but also help reduce environmental impact.

-The right size tiles for your checkerboard flooring project depend on the dimensions of the room and the visual effect you want to achieve.
+The right tile size for your checkerboard flooring project depends on the dimensions of the room and the visual effect you want to achieve.
 Larger tiles can make a small room appear bigger, while smaller tiles work well in compact spaces or to create more intricate patterns.
 As a general rule, ensure that the tile size maintains proportional balance within the space, allowing for full tiles to be displayed prominently.

 Reading next